 For CRAO, the options for management when the present patients early include ocular massage, anterior chamber paracentesis, reduction of intraocular pressure by systemic and topical medications, hyperbaric oxygen therapy, and intraarterial thrombolysis.

-For various storage disease, the management requires a team of various specialties.
-Generalized pearls for management of such patients include avoiding/reducing intake of specific molecules, enzyme replacement therapy, and symptomatic management.
+For various storage diseases, the management requires a team of various specialties.
+Generalized pearls for the management of such patients include avoiding/reducing intake of specific molecules, enzyme replacement therapy, and symptomatic management.

 Ruling out serious life-threatening or sight-threatening diseases is of paramount importance in a patient with a cherry-red spot at the macula.
 The management varies according to the cause.
-When the nurse practitioner, primary care provider or emergency department physician encounters patients with vision alterations, referral to an ophthalmologist is the strong recommendation.
+When the nurse practitioner, primary care provider, or emergency department physician encounters patients with vision alterations, referral to an ophthalmologist is a strong recommendation.
 Given the variety of potential etiologies for this condition, an interprofessional team approach involving physicians and nursing professionals is the best way to ensure proper diagnosis and treatment for the underlying disease state.
+Nurse specialists in ophthalmology and genetics provide coordination of care, monitoring, and education to the patients and their families.
+This team can improve patient outcomes.
+[Level 5]

 |||Hayreh SS, Acute retinal arterial occlusive disorders.
 Progress in retinal and eye research.
 2011 Sep; [PubMed PMID: 21620994]|